 There are many reasons why businesses implement enterprise resource planning (ERP) software solutions.

-For example, some may help to consolidate the management of crucial business processes into a single source, while others may want a more detailed view of the performance of their supply chain operations.
+For example, some may help to consolidate the management of crucial business processes into a single source.
+In contrast, others may want a more detailed view of the performance of their supply chain operations.

 However, most businesses that are considering different ERP systems fall into one of a few broad categories: